Communist Party of Suriname

 The Communist Party of Suriname (Kommunistische Partij van Suriname) was a communist party in Suriname.

-It was founded in 1973.
-The party was pro-Albanian in its political position.
-The party ran candidates in the 1977 Surinamese election under the label "Democratic People's Front".
+Surinamese Marxists founded the party in 1973, and they ran candidates in the 1977 Surinamese election under the label "Democratic People's Front", winning 0.78% of the vote, and no seats.
+The party was ideologically aligned with the People's Socialist Republic of Albania, and Hoxhaism.

 No member of the party was ever elected to political office in Suriname.
-Bram Behr, the leader of the party, was imprisoned in 1982 for criticizing the government and executed.
-The party published a journal called Modro.
-It had about 25 members in 1985.
-After the Cold War ended, the party died out.
+Bram Behr, the leader of the party, was imprisoned and executed in 1982.
+The party published a journal called Modro, which was edited by Behr.

+It had about 25 members in 1985, and had effectively dissolved by the end of the Cold War.